bitzhuwei/CSharpGL/CSharpGL/Renderers/UIRenderers/GLText/readme.md

-﻿GLText is a simple label similar to System.Windows.Forms.Label.
+﻿UIText is a simple label similar to System.Windows.Forms.Label.